MAKE YOUR PASSION

 Here are four things you can do at the gym, to get bigger calves:

 - Train them first – not last: Calves are too often the afterthought to a hectic leg workout – whether you’re doing it on your own or with a personal trainer.
 You’re not going to build great calves if you’re too tired to focus on them.
 Try training them first when you’re still fresh.
+(Why not become a personal trainer youself and get all the knowledge you need to train your calves?
+Trifocus Fitness Academy’s latest fitness course – the Personal Training Course – will equip you with all the personal training knowledge you need.
+It’s extremely well priced and, best of all, will train you up in as little as 3 months!
+Click here for more information.)

 - Train heavy – but not too heavy: Remember, your calf muscles can already handle your body weight.
 So you’ve got to train heavier.
 However, if you add too much weight, you could injure yourself by say, bouncing at the top of the rep or compensating by taking some of the strain into the quads.
+So listen to your body when you train and train as heavy as you can manage.

 - Do more reps: The slow-twitch muscle fibres in your calves need to be pushed, hard, before you’ll see results.
+This means that you need to push your limits.

 - Make sure you work all the angles: Your calf muscle is actually a group of two muscles – the soleus and the gastrocnemius.
 The latter is made up of two parts itself.
 The point: To grow your calves, you need to use more than one calf exercise so you get all the muscles from various angles.